arcalot/arcalot.github.io/docs/arcaflow/workflows/input.md

 ## Any types

 Any types allow any data to pass through without validation.
-We recommend using the "any" type due to its lack of validation and the risk to cause runtime errors.
+We do not recommend using the "any" type due to its lack of validation and the risk to cause runtime errors.
 Only use any types if you can truly handle **any** data that is passed.

 ```yaml
 type_id: any